biggis-project/biggis-docs/docs/architecture/components/index.md

-!!! note "Responsible person for this section"
-    Patrick Wiener

 # Components

+!!! todo
-tbd. some infos about the structure and hierarchical composition of our Docker images.
+    - some info about the structure and hierarchical composition of our Docker images.

 - all sources should be on github
 - images should be hosted on dockerhub